oceanhackweek/ohw25_proj_zooplankton/README.md

 ## AI Assisted Next Day Predictive Modeling for Zooplankton (ohw25_zooplankton)
-Team Members: Syed Usama Imtiaz, Dafrosa Kataraihya, Ismat Jahan;
+#### Team Members: Syed Usama Imtiaz, Dafrosa Kataraihya, Ismat Jahan; Mentors: Dwight Owens, Dr. Rui Jin
-## Mentor:
-Dwight Owens, Dr. Rui Jin

 ## Project Summary
 Zooplankton Acoustic Profiler (ZAP) systems can be used to monitor abundance and migration patterns of zooplankton in the water column.
 We wanted to know if a rich ZAP dataset, with accompanying environmental variables, could be used to develop a zooplankton prediction model.
 Since zooplankton are keystone species in the marine environment, prediction modeling could support aquatic health monitoring systems.